DominCyber/-DominCyber-Scanning-an-Active-Directory-Domain-Controller-for-Vulnerabilities/README.md

 # DominCyber Scanning an Active Directory Domain Controller for Vulnerabilities
 ## Objective
 Saint Leo University Course work intended to familiarize undergraduates with scanning Active Directory Domain Controller for Vulnerabilities.
 This practical guided project presents a simulated environment that explores methodologies and applications to conduct and analyze indepth vulnerability scans.
+The scenario details SMBv1 vulnerabilities post-scan.

 ### Skills Learned
 <p>-Vulnerability Scanning Methodolgy</p>